modsoussi/mini-jarvis/README.md

 Some things you can ask MiniJarvis to do:
 - What are the top 5 posts on Hacker News today?
-- Summarize the comments on the top post on Hacker News?
+- Summarize the comments on the top post on Hacker News
-- Find me Airbnb engineering openins in Paris, France
+- Find me Airbnb engineering openings in Paris, France

 ## License